srilekhas118/Music-Player/README.md

 # 🎵 Music Player

-Tech Haven Music Player is a modern, feature-rich web application designed to bring your music experience to life.
-Built with **React**, and **Firebase**, it offers seamless playback, album management, and user authentication — all wrapped in a clean, responsive interface.
+Tech Haven Music Player is a modern web application designed to bring your music experience to life.
+Built with **React**, and **Firebase**, it offers seamless playback, album management, user authentication, and responsive interface.

 ---